Skip to main content

 Local funds from the EP&O Levy comprise approximately 17 percent of VISD’s current budget.

-The proposed levy continues a previously-approved levy
+The 2026 levy continues a previously-approved levy

 Collection Year Rate per $1,000 Assessed Value Levy Amount